The effect of stress on testosterone in men

 Effects of low testosterone include:

-• Lower libido, reduced interest in intimacy or sex.
+• Reduced interest in intimacy or sex.

 • Mood changes: increased impatience, irritability, anxiousness, depression and rumination over past events.